Soonad/docs.formality-lang.org/docs/source/language/Hello,-world!.md

   print("Hello, world!")
 ```

 Save this as `main.fm` and run it with `fm hello.main`.
 This will use the interpreter to evaluate `main` and print its result.
-The first time you do it may take a while, since `fm` will load the base libraries and place them on `fm_modules`.
+The first time you do it may take a while since `fm` will load the base libraries and place them on `fm_modules`.
 If everything works, you should see "Hello, world!" in your terminal.

 Despite the name, `print`, Formality is a pure functional language: it has no notion of state, input, or output.
 Instead, when you type `fm <file>.<term>`, Formality will just evaluate the `main` definition inside the `hello.fm` file, stringify it and output the result.
 Here, `Output : Type` and `print : {str : String} -> Type` are just utilities defined on the base libraries that tell the CLI to pretty-print a string. `main` doesn't need to be an `Output`, though.
 It can be anything.
 For example: